All Episodes

 None of mine, none of anybody else's.

-The only thing that's the public's business is the legality of gay marriage and whether legal recognition of it.
+The only thing that's the public's business is the legality of gay marriage and whether it's legal recognition of it.

-So any time you see a story in which there's a talk of a gay marriage ban, that is some journalistic sloppiness.
+So anytime you see a story in which there's a talk of a gay marriage ban, that is some journalistic sloppiness.

 Are you guys ready for the Democratic Convention to come to you in Charlotte?

-Will it in fact be coming?
+Will it, in fact, be coming?

 The answer is yes.